Tag: learn

 Peter knew that this was an issue, and not just with the Galatians.
 He warned the church that there have always been and will continue to be false teachers.
 Amazingly and similarly to Paul’s concerns, one of the concerns is that Christians would begin to deny Jesus Christ.
 As Peter continues, I’m sure many of us have seen things that would seem to fall within his list.

 This leads us to John, who urges us to test the spirits.
-First and foremost, we have God (the Father), Jesus, and the [all 3 being the Trinity].
-Then Jesus died for all on the cross and was resurrected, to free us from (including the Law).
-There is also the spirit of love and .
+First and foremost, we have God (the Father), Jesus, and the Holy [all 3 being the Trinity].
+Then Jesus died for all on the cross and was resurrected, to free us from sin (including the Law).
+There is also the spirit of and unity.
 Truly, when we are confronted with someone whose path is in opposition to these (and a few others excluded for simplicity and brevity), we are indeed able to discern where the false teachers are.

 We are blessed that those that went before us went through the pain and division of false teachers, for we can learn from them.
 As the church begins to head (very slowly) toward a form of reunification, there will continue to be people that will seek to divide the church further and try to keep it separated.
 Jesus calls us to be one.